User Guide

 How does Clarion's AI work?
 Is my data safe?

 Clarion uses advanced AI models for all operations (classification, extraction, spec generation, recommendations).
 Your data is processed in real-time and is never used to train any AI model.
-Vector embeddings are generated and stored securely in your Clarion database.
+Your content is indexed for semantic search and stored securely in your Clarion database.
 All processing is scoped to your organization — no cross-tenant data sharing.

 How many signals can I import?